SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/smooth.md

 Here, `st_make_grid()` creates a grid of points, `pred_ppm`, at the center of 400-meter squares over the extent of the `lead` geometry.
 We can specify `cellsize = 400` because the CRS of `lead` is in units of meters, and `what = 'centers'` means we want the points at the center of each grid cell.
+The grid spatial resolution is derived from the extent of the region and the application (coarser or finer depending on the use).
 Next, we find only the points contained within census tract polygons using the shorthand `pred_ppm[census_tracts]`.
 This is shorthand for using `st_intersects()` to find which grid points are contained within the polygons, then subsetting the grid points accordingly.